 Operator Description LIKE The attribute value must match the specified search pattern.
 Note that the text casing is relevant.
 Examples: TEST_ATTRIBUTE LIKE 'Business' The value must start with the word "Business".
 TEST_ATTRIBUTE LIKE 'business.'
-The value must end with "business.". ■ TEST_ATTRIBUTE LIKE ~'business' The value must contain the word "business". : A wildcard for any set of characters. %: A wildcard for a single character.
+The value must end with "business.". ■ TEST_ATTRIBUTE LIKE ~'business' The value must contain the word "business". or %: A wildcard for any set of characters: A wildcard for a single character.
 NOT LIKE The attribute value must not match the specified search pattern.
 Note that the text casing is relevant.
 Examples: TEST_ATTRIBUTE NOT LIKE 'Business' The value must not start with the word "Business".
 TEST_ATTRIBUTE NOT LIKE ' business.'
-The value must not end with "business.". ■ TEST_ATTRIBUTE NOT LIKE ~'business' The value must not contain the word "business". : A wildcard for any set of characters. %: A wildcard for a single character.
+The value must not end with "business.".
+TEST_ATTRIBUTE NOT LIKE ~'business' The value must not contain the word "business". or %: A wildcard character for any set of characters. : A wildcard character for a single character.